 Kalani was founded by two professional artists, Earnest Morgan and Richard Koob, MFA, former Hawai'i State Arts Coordinators, and University of Hawai'i instructors versed in dance, drama, painting, drawing, music, Hawaiian, African, Asian and European cultural arts, and yoga.
 Since Kalani's beginning in 1975, many culture and arts forms have been and continue to be celebrated in the annual and weekly ongoing events.

 Kalani's property was at one time a traditional ahupua'a, or land portion, that was cared for by an `ohana, or extended family, who benefited from its stewardship.
 A halau, or Hawaiian cultural school, graced the ocean frontage of Kalani until 1900.
 This site, with its paths, lava walls and smooth stone floor, is preserved along with a heiau (temple) site and burial grounds.

 In the 1870's, Hawaii's beloved monarch, Kalākaua, reinstated the practice of hula after years of suppression from the missionaries.
 A renaissance of Hawaiian culture has continued ever since, celebrated annually in Hilo's Merrie Monarch Festival, during which Kalani holds our Hula Heritage Week and the Puna Music Festival.

 Click below to see videos of Kalani's Community Arts Program and the final performance of the Kalani Performing Arts Intensive.

-Kalani has ongoing dance classes including hula, modern dance, aerial dance, and ecstatic dance.
+Kalani has ongoing dance classes including hula, modern dance, and ecstatic dance.

 Kalani hosts many dance workshops and festivals, including hula, yoga dance, ecstatic dance, hoop dance, belly dance, bollywood-style dance, and fire-spinning.